Narazaka/shiorijk/Readme.md

 What is ShioriJK ?
 --------------------------

-ShioriJK is a library of SHIORI protocol parsers and containers implemented by Javascript (CoffeeScript with TypeScript definition) for making SHIORI subsystem.
+ShioriJK is a library of SHIORI protocol parsers and containers implemented by Javascript (TypeScript) for making SHIORI subsystem.

 Usage overview
 --------------------------